Best Time To Visit Antarctica: Wildlife & Weather By Month

 Weather: Daylength is decreasing at a steady clip (some 15 minutes per day), and temperatures are cooling off as winter approaches; Esperanza Base’s mean March temperature is -2.3°C (27.9°F).

 Advantages/Scenic Highlights: As autumn falls on Antarctica, so do cruise prices; March is one of the cheapest times to visit Antarctica.
 Less ship traffic this time of year ups the delicious feel of Antarctic wildness.
 The water is clearer for diving and leopard seals start to hunt the ever braver penguin chicks.
 The sea ice is at its minimum extent, luring late cruises past the Antarctic Circle.
-The lowering sun enhances colors for landscape photography, and starry skies of dazzling purity—perhaps a show of the Aurora Australis, aka the Southern Lights—come with nightfall.
+The lowering sun makes for breathtaking sunsets, enhances colors for landscape photography, and starry skies of dazzling purity—perhaps a show of the Aurora Australis, aka the Southern Lights—come with nightfall.

 Wildlife: Whale activity remains outstanding in March, as the local leviathans fatten up ahead of their northbound migration.

-View our March Antarctica cruises here.
+View our March Antarctica cruises.

 As we hope the above has made clear, each stretch of the austral summer in Antarctica provides its own unique draw.
 For many people, not least first-time visitors, the best time of year to travel to Antarctica is December and January, when you’ve got optimal weather, oodles of daylight, a nice combination of scenic attractions, and rich wildlife-viewing.
 But folks with specific goals in mind may prefer other windows, especially if they are price sensitive or wish to partake in certain adventure activity options.